 Criminal offenses

-Cyberbullying… it can be a crime!
+Cyberbullying and bullying… it can be a crime!
 In Canada, a teenager can be charged with a crime from the age of 12.
 When someone is accused of a crime, the police might want to meet with them.
 This person could then face a trial and face consequences, such as a criminal record, community service, etc.

 Please accept statistical cookies to view the videos